asharmalik19/g_news_summarization/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Navigate to the app folder and download the updated database file by running
+4. Navigate to the folder `app` and download the updated database file by running
     ```bash
-    python3 ./download_db.py
+    python ./download_db.py
     ```

 ## Usage